Hydroxyeicosatetraenoic Acids and Related

 Omega-hydroxylated HETE: Secondly, there are ω- and (ω-1)-hydroxylases that introduce a hydroxyl group into positions 20 and 19, respectively, of arachidonic acid mainly, although other enzymes can react at positions 16, 17 and 18.
 The reaction was first observed with medium-chain saturated fatty acids, such as lauric (12:0), where it may play a part in oxidative catabolism.
 Some isoenzymes act only upon laurate, others with arachidonate, and some will utilize both fatty acids as substrates.
 In humans, the iso-forms CYP4A and CYP4F are the main enzymes for ω‑hydroxylation of polyunsaturated fatty acids, including both arachidonic and eicosapentaenoic acids, while the CYP1A1, CYP2C19, and CYP2E1 forms perform (ω‑1)-hydroxylations.
 Both R- and S-forms of the sub-terminal HETE with differing activities can be produced.

-20-HETE is metabolized by cyclooxygenases into a hydroxy analogue of prostaglandin H2 (20-OH PGH2), a vasoconstrictor that is further converted by isomerases into 20-OH PGE2 and 20-OH PGI2 (vasodilator/diuretic metabolites) and 20‑OH thromboxane A2 and 20-OH PGF (vasoconstrictor-antidiuretic metabolites).
+20-HETE is metabolized by cyclooxygenases into a hydroxy analogue of prostaglandin H2 (20-OH PGH2), a vasoconstrictor that is further converted by isomerases into 20-OH PGE2 and 20-OH PGI2 (vasodilator/diuretic metabolites) and 20‑OH thromboxane A2 and 20-OH PGF2α (vasoconstrictor-antidiuretic metabolites).
+In this instance, there is no change in double bond position or geometry.
 Some CYP450 enzymes can introduce hydroxyl groups into positions 2 and 3 of fatty acids, while others can catalyse decarboxylation or form terminal alkenes with biotechnological potential.

 Epoxyeicosatrienoic acids: In the third series of reactions of P450 arachidonic acid monooxygenases epoxytrienoic acids (‘EET’) are formed from arachidonic acid, i.e., four cis-epoxyeicosatrienoic acids (14,15-, 11,12-, 8,9- and 5,6-EETs).
 Apart from the 5,6-isomer, they are relatively stable molecules.